 About this blog.

-We tell the stories of our ambassadors.
-The girls and boys aged 18-30 yrs wrote down their Story of Cancer down to share with the world.
+We tell the stories of our Warriors.
+They have written down their Story of Cancer down to share with the world.
 Some cured cancer, some are still fighting it.
 Read their stories and leave your comments below.